barrettjflowers/barrettjflowers/README.md

 ### Homelab 🔌

-I love seeing other individuals homelabs and improving upong my own (this seems to be a never-ending cycle, like most things in tech).
+I love seeing other individuals homelabs and improving upon my own (this seems to be a never-ending cycle, like most things in tech).

 ### Contact 📋